askavenue/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+### Welcome to the AskAvenue API!

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can use our API to access AskAvenue API endpoints, which is designed to create an account, add agents, return the widget code and more.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+We have language bindings in Ruby and PHP (more languages coming soon).
+You can view code examples in the area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication